 1A feature film is a fictional narrative.
 It must be a film or digital film suitable for release in commercial cinemas and is not shorter than 80 minutes in running time.
 Animation films and documentaries are not covered by FFFI.

 2“Shall not have previously shot” means not having shot any commercial film as a director, co-director or executive director.

-3 “Commercial film” means a fictional narrative that has been shown at commercial cinemas in or outside Hong Kong.
+3“Commercial film” means a fictional narrative that has been publicly exhibited at commercial cinemas in or outside Hong Kong.

 - Application Form (Higher Education Institution Group) (PDF Format)

 - Application Form (Professional Group) (PDF Format)